zacheryph/examples/rust/README.md

 quick test of serde & csv to see that it can read non-headered 'csv' files into struct's. this also displays using bincode and sled for storing data within a sled store, and pulling data back out.

+## trait-usage

+more serde & sled fun here. just getting more hands on with traits and generics and lifetimes very little. need to do a lot more reading to fully understand lifetime semantics though